-When I first started my career as a digital marketer, I remember at first I was a bit overwhelmed by the sheer number of projects, clients and deadlines.
+When I first started my career as a digital marketer, I remember I was a bit overwhelmed by the sheer number of projects, clients, and deadlines.

 Today’s digital marketers often wear many hats, manage a slurry of different projects, both large and small, and can be responsible for most, if not all, of a client’s online marketing campaign, including social media, email marketing, content, search engine optimization, etc.